McLarenAppliedTechnologies/mat.ocs.streaming.python.samples/README.md

 ```
 This could be handy if we want to process the buffer content only if the input reached a given time on the clock when it was recorded.

+##### BackFill Data:
+ * autobind_feeds:
+BackFill Data (backfill_input) input messages are separated by feeds but not stored in a buffer.
+You can access all of the messages for every feed immediately by subscribing to the autobind_feeds event.
+ * bind_default_feed: The default feed is the feed with name "" (empty string) and feed input of default stream can be accessed by invoking the bind_default_feed method.
+ * bind_feed: You can access messages through feed input only for a specific feed name as well by invoking the bind_feed(feed_name="specific feed name") method.
+ * data_received: It is possible to access the input messages immediately when they are streamed by subscribing to the data_received event.
+It can be chained with both the bind_default_feed and the bind_feed methods:
+    * bind_default_feed().data_received
+    * bind_feed("test_feed").data_received

 ##### Lap:
  * lap_started: Fired when a new lap started.
  * lap_completed: Fired when a lap completed